Margoju/GoodVibes-2/README.md

 *	The `--fs` option specifies the frequency cut-off for only entropy calculations(in wavenumbers). `--fs 40` would use 40 cm<sup>-1</sup> when calculating entropies.
 The default value is 100 cm<sup>-1</sup>.
 *	The `--fh` option specifies the frequency cut-off for only enthalpy calculations (in wavenumbers).`--fh 200` would use 200 cm<sup>-1</sup> when calculating enthalpies.
 The default value is 100 cm<sup>-1</sup>.
 *	The `--check` option applies the checks specified above to the calculation output files and displays a pass or fail message to the user.
 *	The `-t` option specifies temperature (in Kelvin).
 N.B.
-This does not have to correspond to the temperature used in the Gaussian calculation since all thermal quantities are reevalulated by GoodVibes at the requested temperature.
+This does not have to correspond to the temperature used in the Gaussian calculation since all thermal quantities are reevalulated by GoodVibes2 at the requested temperature.
 The default value is 298.15 K.
 *	The `-c` option specifies concentration (in mol/l).
 It is important to notice that the ideal gas approximation is used to relate the concentration with the pressure, so this option is the same as the Gaussian Pressure route line specification.
 The correction is applied to the Sackur-Tetrode equation of the translational entropy e.g. `-c 1` corrects to a solution-phase standard state of 1 mol/l.
 The default is 1 atmosphere.
 *	The `--ti` option specifies a temperature interval (for example to see how a free energy barrier changes with the temperature).
 Usage is `--ti 'initial_temperature, final_temperature, step_size'`.
 The step_size is optional, the default is set by the relationship (final_temp-initial_temp) / 10
 *	The `--ee` option takes a file naming pattern (such as `"*_R*:*_S*"`) with files named as structure_R.log, structure_S.log, and will calculate and display values for stereoisomer excess (in %), ratio, major isomer present, and ddG.
 *	The `--cosmo` option can be used to read Gibbs Free Energy of Solvation data from a COSMO-RS .out formatted file.
 GSOLV should be used as a COSMO-RS input with no argument. `-c 1` should be used in conjunction with this argument.
 *  The `--cosmo_int` option allows for Gibbs Free Energy of Solvation calculated using COSMO-RS with a temperature interval to be applied at a range of temperatures.
 Since temperature gaps may not be consistent, the interval is automatically detected.
 Usage is `--cosmo_int cosmo_gsolv.out,initial_temp,final_temp`.
-GoodVibes will detect temperatures within the range provided.
+GoodVibes2 will detect temperatures within the range provided.
 *	The `-v` option is a scaling factor for vibrational frequencies.
 DFT-computed harmonic frequencies tend to overestimate experimentally measured IR and Raman absorptions.
 Empirical scaling factors have been determined for several functional/basis set combinations, and these are applied automatically using values from the Truhlar group<sup>4</sup> based on detection of the level of theory and basis set in the output files.
 This correction scales the ZPE by the same factor, and also affects vibrational entropies.
 The default value when no scaling factor is available is 1 (no scale factor).
 The automated scaling can also be suppressed by `-v 1.0`
 *	The `--vmm` option is a second scaling factor for vibrational frequencies when performing QM/MM calculations with ONIOM.
 The correction is applied using the additional information in the output file, %ModelSys and %RealSys.
 This correction is only applied when requested with ONIOM calculation files.
 The option is activated with the command `-vmm scale_factor`
 *   The `--ssymm` option will apply a symmetry correction to the entropy by detecting a molecule's internal and external symmetry.
-Symmetry correction is calculated separately (GoodVibes does not read the symmetry number from QM packages when this option is on to avoid duplicate corrections).
+Symmetry correction is calculated separately (GoodVibes2 does not read the symmetry number from QM packages when this option is on to avoid duplicate corrections).
 *   The `--spc` option can be used to obtain single point energy corrected values.
 For multi-step jobs in which a frequency calculation is followed by an additional (e.g. single point energy) calculation, the energy is taken from the final job and all thermal corrections are taken from the frequency calculation.
 Alternatively, the energy can be taken from an additional file.
 *   The `--boltz` option will display the Boltzmann weighted factors based on free energy of each specified output file.
 *   The `--dup` option will check multiple output files for duplicate structures based on energy, rotational constants and calculated frequencies.
 Cutoffs are currently specified as: energy cutoff = 0.1 mHartree; RMS Rotational Constant cutoff = 0.1 GHz; RMS Freq cutoff = 10 wavenumbers, Max Freq difference = 10 wavenumbers.